eldorado-commerce/woocommerce-gateway-mmg/README.md

-# WooCommerce Dummy Payments Gateway
+# WooCommerce MMG Payment Gateway

-A dummy payment gateway for your WooCommerce development needs, with built-in support for subscriptions and the block-based checkout.
+A Mobile Money Guyana (MMG) payment gateway for your WooCommerce development needs, with built-in support for subscriptions and the block-based checkout.

 ### Building instructions